brucenelson6655/serverless-pl-tool/README.md

    4. *Device Code and Username / Password cache and use a refresh token to prevent constant re-authentication*

 ### Credential files
 Each option for authentication uses a JSON file.
-By default the appplication uses a file called credential.json, but you can use a different file or files for different authentication methds or users using the -l or --login_type option for the mode (sp, device or user) and the -f or --config option for the filename.
+By default the appplication uses a file called credential.json, but you can use a different file or files for different authentication methds or users using the `-l or --login_type` option for the mode (sp, device or user) and the `-f or --config` option for the filename.
 A sample credential file is in the repo, edit it accordinly and rename to credential.json.

 For All of these different types credential files, you can also add as an option you account ID since its used in almost every command.
-If you include it stall can be overriden by using the "-a" or "--accountId" option.
+If you include it stall can be overriden by using the `-a or --accountId` option.

 Examples: